 Food cost percentage is one of the key metrics for any restaurant.
 It plays a critical role in deciding how you should price your dishes and is an excellent indicator of general profitability.

-It is essential for the long-term viability of your restaurant that you understand food cost percentage, how to use it and, if necessary, how you can bring it down.
+It is essential for the long-term viability of your restaurant that you understand food cost percentage - or the restaurant food cost formula - how to use it and, if necessary, how you can bring it down.
 Therefore, it is extremely important to implement food costing systems in your venue.

 Our guide has everything you need to know about food cost percentages in your venue and how you can use them to perform better than ever.